wp-plugins/sell-from-blog/readme.txt

 == Changelog ==

+= 0.88 =
+* Maintenance release
+* Previous version did not upgrade the database automatically

 = 0.87 =
 * Sends notification to admin after each transaction (can be turned off)
 * Additional data is saved to the database after each transaction (code, email, date, IP)